IrisSec/irissec.github.io/_posts/2020-07-26-Isabelles-Bad-Opsec-5.md

 ---
+title: Isabelle's Bad OPSEC 5
+author: skat
+categories: osint
 layout: post
-title: "Isabelle's Bad Opsec 5 [OSINT]"
-description: "solved by skat"
 ---

-### Writeup by skat

 > Isabelle had one more secret on her youtube account, but it was embarrassing.
 >